wp-plugins/social-polls-by-opinionstage/readme.txt

  * Filter the poll participant list according to vote
  * Follow users that participated in the poll
  * Get notified about poll votes of users you follow (optionally)
- * Filter the poll results by users you follow
+ * Filter the poll results by users you follow (e.g Facebook friends)
  * Filter the poll results by gender
  * Discover what poll participants voted in other polls by visiting their profile
  * Get the poll question & poll votes shared in social networks, driving additional traffic to your site